-This measure assesses the ratio of the number of MRI scans to the number of CT scans obtained on or within 30 days after the date of evaluation for atraumatic seizure among children, ages 1 through 17 years, within the measurement year.
+This measure assesses the ratio of the number of MRI scans to the number of CT scans obtained on or within the 30 days after date of evaluation for atraumatic headache for children ages 4 through 17 years within the measurement year.
 A higher ratio of MRI to CT scans indicates better performance, as reflected by a smaller number of children being exposed to radiation as a result of neuroimaging.
-This measure uses administrative claims data and is calculated as the ratio of MRI to CT scans obtained among eligible children who are evaluated for atraumatic seizure.
-There are currently no known existing quality measures specific to minimizing radiation exposure for children undergoing neuroimaging.
+This measure uses administrative claims data and is calculated as the ratio of MRI to CT scans obtained among eligible children who are evaluated for atraumatic headache.
+Currently, there are no known existing quality measures specific to minimizing radiation exposure for children undergoing imaging.

-First seizures are common; every year, it is anticipated that up to 40,000 children in the United States will experience a first seizure.
-Epilepsy, a recurrent seizure disorder, has a lifetime prevalence of 10.2 per 1,000 children.
+Headaches are a common problem in the pediatric population, and children with headaches are frequently evaluated in ED and primary care settings.
 As a diagnostic tool, CT scans are simple to order because the technology is readily available, fast, and less expensive than an MRI.
-MRI, however, is favored over CT due to its superior resolution and lack of radiation exposure.
+MRI, however, is usually the preferred choice to assess atraumatic headache, especially in children, because it does not involve radiation and offers better spatial resolution for identifying structural causes of headaches.
+In contrast, CT imaging for children with atraumatic headache and a normal neurological examination yields little information and exposes children to unnecessary risk from radiation.
 Children who have CT scans in early childhood tend to be at greater risk for developing leukemia, primary brain tumors, and other malignancies later in life.
-Young children are also at risk for complications from sedation or anesthesia, which are often required for longer CT imaging sequences, as well as for MRI.
+Young children are also at risk for complications from sedation or anesthesia, which often is required for longer CT imaging sequences.
+In addition, the cost burden associated with imaging is high.

 Q-METRIC testing results indicate that this measure is feasible using existing data sources.
 This measure is specified using administrative claims.
-The ratio of MRI to CT derived from the gold standard of medical records (1.20) compared with the ratio of MRI to CT obtained solely from administrative claims (1.15) suggests that administrative claims have a high degree of validity.
+The ratio of MRI to CT derived from the gold standard of medical records (0.71) compared with the ratio of MRI to CT obtained solely from administrative claims (0.76) suggests that administrative claims have a high degree of validity.
 In addition, administrative claims are highly specific in respect to the exclusion criteria compared with the gold standard of medical records.

-This measure provides a means to assess the extent to which CT studies are being overused when MRI would be a reasonable and potentially preferable alternative for the evaluation of children with seizure in whom neuroimaging is warranted.
+This measure provides a means to assess the extent to which CT studies are being overused when MRI would be a reasonable and potentially preferable alternative for the evaluation of children with headache in whom neuroimaging is warranted.
 The primary information needed for this measure includes basic demographics, diagnostic codes, and procedure codes, all of which are widely available, though access may require a restricted-use data agreement and IRB approval.

-Continuing advances in the development and implementation of EHRs may enable the use of clinical decision support to understand when neuroimaging is not indicated.
+Continuing advances in the development and implementation of EHRs may enable the use of clinical decision support to understand when CT/MRI is not indicated.